ST10261605/CustomerPaymentPortal_INSYPOEPart2/README.md

 •	Backend API: a secure REST API which handles business logic and data persistence

+•	CI/CD Pipeline: the GitHub repository with integrated CircleCI for automated testing and security scanning

 # Security Features
 ## Authentication and Authorisation